 A deadlock state can occur when the following four circumstances hold simultaneously within a system:

-- Mutual exclusion: At least there should be one resource that has to be held in a non-sharable manner; i.e., only a single process at a time can utilize the resource.
-If other process demands that resource, the requesting process must be postponed until the resource gets released.
+• Mutual exclusion: At least one resource must be held non-sharable; i.e., only a single process at a time can utilize the resource.
+If another process demands that resource, the request must be postponed until the resource is released.

-- Hold and wait: A job must be holding at least one single resource and waiting to obtain supplementary resources which are currently being held by several other processes.
+• Hold and wait: A job must hold at least one resource and wait to obtain supplementary resources currently being held by several other processes.

-- No preemption: Resources can't be anticipated; i.e., a resource can get released only willingly by the process holding it, then after that, the process has completed its task.
+• No preemption: Resources can't be anticipated; i.e., a resource can get released only willingly by the process holding it, and then after that, the process has completed its task.

-- Circular wait: The circular - wait situation implies the hold-and-wait state or condition, and hence all the four conditions are not completely independent.
+• Circular wait: The circular-wait situation implies the hold-and-wait state or condition; hence, all four conditions are not entirely independent.
 They are interconnected among each other.

 Methods for Handling Deadlocks

-- You can employ a protocol for preventing or avoiding deadlocks, and ensure that the system will never go into a deadlock state.
+1. You can employ a protocol for preventing or avoiding deadlocks and ensure that the system will never go into a deadlock state.

-- You can let the system to enter any deadlock condition, detect it, and then recover.
+2. You can let the system enter any deadlock condition, detect it, and recover.

-- You can overlook the issue altogether and assume that deadlocks never occur within the system.
+3. You can overlook the issue and assume that deadlocks never occur within the system.

-But is recommended to deal with deadlock, from the 1st option
+But it is recommended to deal with deadlock, from the 1st option.